hmallen/lorenzbot/README.md

 - Add Poloniex coach?

 NEEDS TESTING:
+- Make loop time ~30 sec if approaching sell point
+- Fix trade execution to work with increased trade minimum of $0.50
 - Set initial trade amount to trade total of ~$0.50 based on current conditions
 - Fix trade amount calculation to work with increased trade minimum of $0.50
 - Fix csv profit calculation to work with "accumulate" mode